 When you think of storage, you envision your closet or your computer.
 But, in an August 2012 edition of Computing, a revolutionary advancement in data storage was reported, of the extreme genetic kind.
 A total of 5.5 petabits of data-around 700 terabytes (one terabyte equals 1,024 gigabytes of data storage) has successfully been stored in a single gram of DNA.
 Let's put this in perspective.
-While it's hard to fathom the extreme quantity, this totally blows the previous density storage record out of the water-1,000 times.
+While it's hard to fathom the extreme quantity, this totally blows the previous density storage record out of the water-1.000 times.
 As reported by Sebastian Anthony in the August 2012 edition of Computing, "One gram of DNA can store 700 terabytes of data.
 That's 14,000 50-gigabyte Blu-ray discs... in a droplet of DNA that would fit on the tip of your pinky.
 To store the same kind of data on hard drives-the densest storage medium in use today-you'd need 233 3TB drives, weighing a total of 151 kilos.
-"The work, carried out by bioengineer George Church and geneticist Sri Kosuri, basically treats DNA as just another digital storage device, according to Anthony.
+"The work, carried out by bioengineer George Church and geneticist Sri Kosuri, basically treats DNA as just another digital storage device," according to Anthony.
 "Instead of binary data being encoded as magnetic regions on a hard drive platter, strands of DNA that store 96 bits are synthesized, with each of the bases (TGAC) representing a binary value (T and G = 1, A and C = 0)."
 Why does DNA, taken from the human body, make a good storage medium?

-- 1) It's incredibly dense (you can store one bit per base, and a base is only a few atoms large). - It's volumetric (beaker) rather than planar (hard disk). - It's incredibly stable-where other bleedingedge storage mediums need to be kept in subzero vacuums, DNA can survive for hundreds of thousands of years in a box in your garage.
+- 1) It's incredibly dense (you can store one bit per base, and a base is only a few atoms large). - 2) It's volumetric (beaker) rather than planar - 3) It's incredibly stable-where other bleedingedge storage mediums need to be kept in subzero vacuums, DNA can survive for hundreds of thousands of years in a box in your garage.
 With biological storage at these mind bending levels, we can look toward a future in which recording everything is possible for humankind.
 Can you imagine warehouses full of hard drives, which could fail at any time, with the entirety of human knowledge-every book, uttered word and experience?
-It's impossible now, yet the future holds this as a very real possibility with the new potential of DNA storage.
-DNA storage in living cells can only happen for a short time.
+It's impossible now, yet the future holds this as a very real possibility with the new potential DNA storage in living cells can only happen for a short time.
 Maybe someday it will be possible to take the data with you everywhere, storing data in your skin... a secure method indeed.
 Storing DNA for the future is a reality today for anyone.
 Services provide hand held storage vessels for those who want to keep DNA of themselves or a loved one at home.
-Your DNA gives future generations all there is to know about you, helping to preserve family heritage and making important life choices. pid you know.
+Your DNA gives future generations all there is to know about you, helping to preserve family heritage and making important on-campus, while earning their degree.

-Several UAT students participate in internship programs with industry leading companies, as well as on-campus, while earning their degree.
 Learn about their experiences at www.UAT.edu/internships.